ha/fraggle/README.md

 This also means you can go back in time or into the future!

-    # This will not return until the data store is at revision 100,000
+    # This will not yield until the data store is at revision 100,000
     c.get("/a", 100_000) { ... }

 ## High Availability

-  Fraggle has mechanisms built into to deal the connection loss.
+  Fraggle has mechanisms to gracefully deal with connection loss.
 They are:

 *Monitoring cluster activity*